-Alecia Williams Program Coordinator Ms. Williams co-coordinates the Medical Student Research Day, Research projects, Scholarly Year and research milestones. alecia.williams@mssm.edu Annenberg 12-18 Morch and Center for Clinic cal Competence 3 Beverly Forsyth, MD Medical Director - Morchand Center; Director of Student Electives Dr. Forsyth is the Director of Student Electives and Medical Director of the Morchand Center for Clinical Competence.
-She is available for questions related to designing nexus courses and electives, how to sign up for electives, etc. beverly.forsyth@mssm.edu Annenberg 13-30 Terry Sommer Director of the Morchand Center Ms. Sommer oversees all activities at the Center, which puts provides Standardized Patient training experiences for over 2500 trainees.
-Ms. Sommer directs a variety of training video using SPs and she leads workshops in listening and communication using theater techniques. terry.sommer@mssm.edu Annenberg 13-98 Alexis Medina Program Assistant Ms. Medina facilitates all administrative matters at The Morchand Center. alexis.medina@mssm.edu Annenberg 13-98 Office of Student Affairs Peter Gliatto, MD Senior Assoc.
-Dean for Undergrad Medical Education and Student Affairs Dr. Gliatto leads and directs the support, development, and advocacy of medical students. peter.gliatto@mssm.edu Annenberg 13-30 Shashi Anand Assistant Dean of Curricular and Student Affairs Ms. Anand oversees the Curricular and Student Affairs teams.
+Morchanu Center For Clinical Com petence R Beverly Forsyth, MD Medical Director of the Morchand Center; Director of Student Electives Dr. Forsyth is the Director of Student Electives and Medical Director of the Morchand Center for Clinical Competence.
+She is available for questions related to designing nexus courses and electives, elective sign-up, and more. beverly.forsyth@mssm.edu Annenberg 13-30 Terry Sommer Director of the Morchand Center Ms. Sommer oversees all activities at the Center, which provides Standardized Patient training experiences for over 2500 trainees.
+Ms. Sommer directs a variety of training video using SPs and leads workshops in listening and communication, using theater techniques. terry.sommer@mssm.edu Annenberg 13-98 Katelyn Peterfy Program Coordinator Ms. Peterfy is responsible for coordinating the programs in the Morchand Center, managing the standardized patients (SPs) and overseeing the logistics of the programs.
+She provides support and direction to the clients, students and SPs. katelyn.peterfy@mssm.edu Annenberg 13-98 Meghan Green Administrative Coordinator Ms. Green assists with all daily administrative and operational functions within the Morchand Center for Clinical Competence.
+She is the first point of contact within the center and, is responsible for greeting visitors, answering phones and assisting with daily program logistics and operations. meghan.green@mssm.edu Annenberg 13-98 Office of St tudent Affairs Peter Gliatto, MD Senior Assoc.
+Dean for Undergrad Medical Education and Student Affairs Dr. Gliatto leads and directs the support, development, and advocacy of medical students. peter.gliatto@mssm.edu Annenberg 13-30 Shashi Anand, MEd Assistant Dean of Curricular and Student Affairs Ms. Anand oversees the Curricular and Student Affairs teams.
 Her primary goal is to ensure that student programming runs smoothly and efficiently to ensure an optimum learning environment for students.
-She is also is the Co-Director of InFocus 5, 6, & 7. shashi.anand@mssm.edu Annenberg 13-30 Sharon Edwards, MD Faculty Advisor Dr. Edwards is an Associate Professor of Pediatrics.
-She is currently the Director of the Mount Sinai Pediatric School-Based Health Centers which provide comprehensive care to children in East Harlem.
-She is the Vice Chair for Diversity Initiatives in the Department of Pediatrics and a Faculty Advisor.
-She provides academic, personal, and career guidance from orientation through graduation.
-The advisors are available to offer support, information, and referrals to department-specific mentors, as well as guide students through the career planning process. sharon.edwards@mountsinai.o rg Annenberg 4-06
+She is also is the Co-Director of InFocus 5, 6, and 7 and runs the leadership portion of InFocus 8. shashi.anand@mssm.edu Annenberg 13-30 Caroline Cromwell, MD She provides academic, personal, and career guidance from orientation through graduation.
+The advisors are available to offer support, information, and referrals to department-specific mentors, as well as guide students through the career planning process. caroline.cromwell@mountsi nai.org 10 E 102nd St, 2nd Floor Lanre Dokun, MD Dr. Dokun is a psychiatrist and Clinical Instructor at Mount Sinai.
+He provides academic, personal, and career guidance from orientation through graduation.
+The advisors are available to offer support, information, and referrals to department- olanrewaju.dokun@mountsi nai.org 350 Central Park West, Suite 15E